-Victoria has introduced compulsory minimum standards for organisations that provide services for children to help protect children from abuse.
+Victoria has introduced compulsory minimum standards for organisations that provide services for children to help protect

 The Child Safe Standards form part of the Victorian Government’s response to the Betrayal of Trust Inquiry (the 2013 Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations).